victorkich/Neon-Drive-DRL/README.md

 <p align="justify">
   <img src="https://media.giphy.com/media/XBuh0LZxoCoNgx1g1M/giphy.webp" alt="Neon Drive" align="right">
   <a>Neon Drive is a slick retro-futuristic and '80s inspired arcade game.
-This game has a very simple purpose, to deviate from fixed abstacles over time using 3 types of discrete actions: left, right and no movement.
+This game has a very simple purpose, to deviate from fixed abstacles over time using 3 types of discrete actions: left, right and straight.
 In this case, Neon Drive will serve as the environment for our reinforcement learning algorithm.</a>
   <a>To use this algorithm you need to open the game and enter in 'endurence' mode.
 Let the car hit an obstacle, in the restart screen run the following command:</a></p>

 ```shell